nabijaczleweli/tweetr/man/not-stakkr-queue-tweet.md

   * username - will need to be authorised by the time the tweet is posted,
   * tweet text content,
-  * time to post in RFC2822 or RFC3339 format.
+  * time to post in RFC2822, RFC3339 or a custom relative format.

+Relative format:

+  * `now` - current datetime

 One can queue a tweet with multiple lines by suffixing a non-ending line with a `\`, which can be escaped with a `\\`.